aydimir95/hello-world/README.md

 # hello-world
-just anther repository
+just another repository
 My name is Aydimir Aydimirov, I'm originally from Russia.
-Moved to Canada when I was 18 (I'm 20 now).
-Have gotten my English language certification.
-Studying at Camosun College, in Civil Engineering Technology Program.
+Moved to Canada in 2013.